ai2cm/pace/README.md

 Shell scripts to install Pace on specific machines such as Gaea can be found in `examples/build_scripts/`.

 You can now run and develop Pace directly.
-After downloading the test data the pace tests can be run with pytest using the same test arguments as inside the container.
+After downloading the test data the Pace tests can be run with pytest using the same test arguments as inside the container.

 ## Downloading test data